 We would like to see this competition as a catalyst for change.
 And we will be exploring opportunities to do that as we reflect on what we learned from the Work for Tomorrow program.

 They say if you want to go fast, go alone.

 But if you want to go far…go together.

 Join us and other members of the work ecosystem; become part of a multi-stakeholder community that continues to innovate and to shine a light on what we are learning about how to make work work for everyone.
 Send an email to email@example.com if you would like to share your ideas or learn more about any of the innovations we learned about during the Work for Tomorrow program.
 We look forward to hearing from you and to seeing what we can accomplish together.

-A final paper that summarizes the competition and what we learned will be posted as soon as it is available.
+A final paper that summarizes the competition and what we learned is posted below.